hfiguiere/gexiv2-sys/README.md

 depends on them.
 These libraries are not bundled with gexiv2-sys: you will need to install them separately.

-The oldest supported `rustc` compiler is the 1.31 version, with the 2018 edition of the language.
+The minimum supported `rustc` version is 1.56.

 For full instructions on how to get started with gexiv2-sys, including how to install the prerequisite dependencies, refer to the [`SETUP`](SETUP.md) file.